 Tutoring is available for the following classes.
-The link below provides a more detailed schedule of tutors and times.
+The link below provides a more detailed schedule of available tutoring and office hours.

-- CHEM 131/132 Fundamentals of Chemistry: Lecture and Laboratory
+- CHEM 131/132 Fundamentals of Chemistry I and II Lecture

-- CHEM 151 Atomic & Molecular Principles (Fall Semester)
+- CHEM 151 Atomic & Molecular Principles Lecture and Recitation

 Academic Integrity Policy for the

 All students are responsible for maintaining academic integrity with regard to class assignments, examinations, and any other requirements related to their courses of study in accord with the Academic Integrity Policy for the Bayer School of Natural and Environmental Sciences.
 Students in violation of the academic integrity code will be referred to the Office of the Dean.
 Consequences for violating the academic integrity policy range from receiving a failing grade on an assignment, an exam, or the entire course, to dismissal from the university.
 Poor grades given as a result of academic integrity violations are not eligible to be dropped or replaced.